 General nod primers nod684Fv2 and nod1706Rv2 (Zhu, Bradford et al. 2017) tailed with Pacbio universal sequence (Table S1) were used in the first round of PCR to amplify nod gene fragments from all DNA samples.
 Each 25 μl reaction contains 1 x KAPA HiFi buffer (KAPA Biosciences, Norway), 0.3 mM dNTPs, 0.3 μM of each primer, 0.75 U KAPA HiFi DNA polymerase (KAPA Biosciences, Norway), and 1 ng template.
 PCR cycle consists of denaturation at 95 oC for 30 seconds, annealing at 57 oC for 30 seconds and extension at 72 oC for 60 seconds, and in total no more than 23 cycles were performed.

+Table S1. nod primers used for constructing Pacbio libraries

 The products of the first round PCR were purified with QIAquick PCR purification kit (QIAGEN, Germany) according to the manufacture’s instruction.
 The size and concentration of purified PCR products were analyzed on Fragment analyzer (Agilent, US).

-Second round PCR, each 25 μl reaction contained 1 x KAPA HiFi buffer (KAPA Biosciences, Norway), 0.3 mM dNTPs, 0.3 μM barcoded universal primer (PacBio barcoded Universal F/R primers plate), 0.5 U KAPA HiFi DNA polymerase (KAPA Biosciences, Norway), and 1 ng first round PCR product as template.
+For second round PCR, each 25 μl reaction contained 1 x KAPA HiFi buffer (KAPA Biosciences, Norway), 0.3 mM dNTPs, 0.3 μM barcoded universal primer (PacBio barcoded Universal F/R primers plate), 0.5 U KAPA HiFi DNA polymerase (KAPA Biosciences, Norway), and 1 ng first round PCR product as template.
 PCR cycle consists of denaturation at 95 oC for 30 second, annealing at 57 oC for 30 second and extension at 72 oC for 60 second, and in total no more than 20 cycles were performed.
 The barcoded amplicons were purified with AMPure PB bead kit (PacBio biosciences, California, US), following the manufacture’s manual.
 And then their quality and concentrations were checked using an Agilent 2100 Bioanalyzer system (Agilent, US).
 Since high sequencing depth is unnecessary for profiling the diversity of nod genes, for each SMRT cell 20 barcoded amplicons were pooled together in equal molar quantities, and the total combined mass was about 1000 ng.

-SMRTbell library preparation

-Repair DNA damage and ends, and further purifications were conducted according to PacBio manual.
+Repair DNA damage and ends, further purification and SMRT bell library generation were conducted according to PacBio manuals.

 Nod community analysis